IllinoisLegalAidOnline/website-docs/docs/source/dhi_styleguide.rst

 * If it starts with a fragment, the items in the list should be fragments, and should complete the sentence.
 * If it starts with a complete sentence, the items can either be fragments or sentences.

-Always:

-* Capitalize the first word following the bullet point/number.
-* Put a comma at the end of each item, even if there are commas within the item itself.
-* Use "and" or "or" as appropriate at the end of the second-to-last item.
-Put a period at the end of the last item.

 * use bullets when